-If you're looking for online courses this summer to complement your degree or get ahead in your studies, consider one of our selection of online courses currently offered this summer.
+If you're looking for online courses this summer to complement your degree or get ahead in your studies, consider one of our selections of online courses currently offered this summer.

 APSC 174: Introduction to Linear Algebra